zachtaylor/UMLCreator/README.md

 1. The user selects the “SimulateXML” option.
 2. A window opens allowing the user to select a file location.
 3. The user navigates to an already existing XML representation of a diagram.
-4. The user selects the XML representation document and selects open.
+4. The user is prompted for an input file to be executed
+5. The user navigates to an already existing text file
-5. A text file is generated based off the XML representation listing each state, each state transition, and the effects of each transition.
+6. A text file is generated based off the XML representation listing the effects of each transition.
 Entry Conditions:
 -	An XML representation of a UML state diagram exists.
 -	The user must generate an XML representation of a particular diagram if one does not already exist for it.